Skip to main content

 Throughout the documentation we use live, editable Excalidraw examples like the one shown below.

 While we aim for the examples to closely reflect what you'd get if you rendered it yourself, we actually initialize it with some props behind the scenes.
+For example, we're passing a theme prop to it based on the current color theme of the docs you're just reading.

 Live Editor